microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 The image format of the the final customized image.

-Options: vhd, vhdx, qcow2, and raw.
+Options: vhd, vhdx, qcow2, raw, and iso.

-At least one of --output-image-format and --output-split-partitions-format is required.
+At least one of `--output-image-format` and `--output-split-partitions-format` is required.

+When the output image format is set to iso, the generated image is a LiveOS iso image.
+For more details on this format, see: [Mariner Image Customizer ISO Support](./iso.md).

 ## --output-split-partitions-format=FORMAT